jestemkaspi/l1kodzi/README.md

 You should see "Welcome to zend-expressive" page with "no users in database" message at the bottom

 Now try to add an entry to database table `users` and refresh main page - it should show user you have added at the bottom of the page.

+#Project scheme / assumptions:
+- public directory is a directory that should be served by a webserver (apache vhost, etc.)

+Store in this directory all images, CSS stylesheets and javascript files
+- templates - Views in MVC terminology - twig templates containing HTML

+- src/App/Entity - Models in MVC terminology - every db table should have it's own class in this directory

+- src/App/Handler - Controllers in MVC terminology